 It seems that we are successful in preserving the semantic properties of words as and when they are used even after reducing the dimension space from 300 to 2.

 I have tried to keep this blog simple and intuitive as much possible.
-For in-depth details of the algorithms see this
+For in-depth details of the algorithms

 Feel free to comment and share your thoughts.
 Do share and clap if you ❤ it.